Anastasios Tsiou

 Anastasios Tsiou is a Paralympian athlete from Greece competing mainly in category F57-58 shot put events.

+In 2006, he won a gold medal in shot put at the 2006 IPC Athletics World Championships in Assen, Netherlands.
 He competed in the 2008 Summer Paralympics in Beijing, China.
 There he won a bronze medal in the men's F57-58 shot put event.